dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Overall Comments

-* We may need to be careful about the use of "service" - it should be qualified e.g. service instance or service type or service provider
+* Let's assume everything is in the "cloud".
+We may need to be careful about the use of "service" - it should be qualified e.g.
+	* service instance
+	* service type
+	* service provider
+*	service owner is owner of the service instance
-* structure wise we need:
+* structure wise we need (and have :-)):
 	* problem
 	* vision/concept
 	* scenario